engisalor/corpusama/README.md

 ### Pipelines

 Files in the `pipeline/` directory are used to complete corpus creation.
-Each pipeline is designed to be a standalone script that's run in a terminal.
-Execute a pipeline after exporting an XML-tagged TXT file with `corpusama` (`reliefweb_fr.1.txt` in the above example).
+Each pipeline is designed to be a standalone script that's run in bash.
+Execute a pipeline after exporting an XML-tagged TXT file (`reliefweb_fr.1.txt` in the above example).

 To process a text file, run `pipeline/run.sh` with the desired arguments.